VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **"I am." is the second shortest complete sentence in the English language**
+- ⚡ Daily fun fact: **New Mexico is known as the "Land of Enchantment."**

 <h3 align="left">Connect with me:</h3>
 <p align="left">